treeverse/lakeFS/docs/integrations/glue_metastore.md

 {: .note}
 > For code references check [symlink_exporter]({% link howto/hooks/lua.md %}#lakefscatalogexportsymlink_exporter) and [glue_exporter]({% link howto/hooks/lua.md %}#lakefscatalogexportglue_exporter) docs.

-#### Exporter Script

-##### 1. Create Lua script:

-For the simple strategy of creating a glue table per repo / branch / commit we can simply copy-paste the following script and re-use it.
-Upload the script to `scripts/animals_exporter.lua` (could be any path).

 ```lua
 local aws = require("aws")